delphes/delphes.github.io/md/tutorials/hefei.md

 1\) Can you think of 2 detector parameters that determine and drive the sensitivity of the Higgs recoil measurement in this particular final state?

-2\) Identify where they are configured in the delphes detector card.
+2\) Identify where they are configured in the Delphes detector card.

 3\) Create two new detector configurations by degrading these two parameters by a sizable factor.